metadimensions/metadimensions/README.md

 👻 I’m interested in Web3, Blockchain, Metaverse, NFT, DEFI, DAOs, Web 3 Infrastructure, Protocol, and Consensus layer

+😅 Currently exploring Zero-knowledge proofs - ping me for any doubts on the Zk layer or want to work with any Zero-knowledge based ideas

 👨🏻‍💻 Experience in working with EVM compatible chain, Solana, Flow, and Starknet

 🎮 Experience working with Unity 3D, Construct, WebGL - Three JS, Phaser